jhoyla/draft-jhoyla-req-mtls-flag/draft-jhoyla-req-mtls-flag.md

 `CertificateRequest` was because of the `request_mtls` flag and not due to some other policy.
 This allows clients to select certificates based on whether the server accepted the flag or not.

+A server MUST NOT set the `request_mtls` flag in the `CertificateRequest` unless it received the flag in the `ClientHello`.
+A client receiving the `request_mtls` flag that did not set it in the `ClientHello` MUST generate a fatal `illegal_parameter` alert.

 # Security Considerations